Now this, we really are excited about.

 Awarded a Platinum Medal and 97 points at the 2018 Decanter World Wine Awards (click link for details).

-For a full description of this wine - including a few charming translations and turns of phrase - we would direct you to the data sheet/fiche technique from Château Castera themselves (click blue link below).
+For a full description of this wine, we would direct you to the data sheet/fiche technique from Château Castera themselves (click blue link below).